Florida Wedding Destinations and Honeymoon Travel

 experience with a trip to Panama City or Fort Walton Beach , respectively a thirty-minute and one hour drive from Rosemary

-is a picnic area here at the old mill site on Tucker Bayou, but the premier attraction is the house built by William Henry
+picnic area here at the old mill site on Tucker Bayou, but the premier attraction is the house built by William Henry Wesley

-Wesley of the Wesley Lumber Company for his family in 1897, at the time probably the largest residential building in this
+of the Wesley Lumber Company for his family in 1897, at the time probably the largest residential building in this part of

-part of Florida .
-It was bought in 1953 by Lois Maxon, who used it as a showplace for her collection of family heirlooms and
+Florida .
+It was bought in 1953 by Lois Maxon, who used it as a showplace for her collection of family heirlooms and antiques.

-antiques.
-The house stands near the bayou where once lumber was loaded onto barges for shipment and is surrounded by moss-draped
+The house stands near the bayou where once lumber was loaded onto barges for shipment and is surrounded by moss-draped live

-live oaks and beds of azaleas and camellias.
-One look at the house with its broad porches circling both stories and
+oaks and beds of azaleas and camellias.
+One look at the house with its broad porches circling both stories and I had

-I had a nearly subliminal feeling of deja vu, which was finally resolved during the tour when I learned that the house was
+a nearly subliminal feeling of deja vu, which was finally resolved during the tour when I learned that the house was used

-used in a movie I remember from the 1970's.
-It was where Ray Milland's character lived in the oddball ecological horror
+in a movie I remember from the 1970's.
+It was where Ray Milland's character lived in the oddball ecological horror fantasy,

-fantasy, Frogs, whose story undertook to make frogs as menacing as such other swamp creatures as snakes, spiders, bats and
+Frogs, whose story undertook to make frogs as menacing as such other swamp creatures as snakes, spiders, bats and the like.

 |